Suraj520/data-science/06-probability-statistics/01-fundamentals-of-prob/README.md

-<a href="https://github.com/Suraj520/data-science/blob/main/06-probability-statistics/01-fundamentals-of-prob/fundamentals-of-probability.pdf"> Hand written notes </a>
+> Access Hand written notes at this <a href="https://github.com/Suraj520/data-science/blob/main/06-probability-statistics/01-fundamentals-of-prob/fundamentals-of-probability.pdf"> Link</a>

 ## Table of Contents